First Year Experience

 Every Brandeis education is fueled by exploration, imagination, inquiry, creativity and participation in our diverse community.

-The first-year experience fosters all these ways of learning.
+The first year experience fosters all these ways of learning.
 In your first year, you will engage with new disciplinary perspectives and diverse ideas through writing and argumentation — building skills to nurture all that you do here, and beyond.

 The University Writing Seminar (UWS) is where you hone your academic writing skills through studying rhetoric, text and readings.
 It’s where, right away, you encounter fascinating ideas and perspectives.

 - Use writing and discussion to work through and interpret complex ideas from readings and other texts (visual, musical, verbal).